cbeninati/bible_app/README.md

 # Future tasks:
 ## Backend:
 - Configure LLM API calls to best suit use case (temperature, max tokens, top P)
+- Improve prompt engineering to not include unnecessary/redundant answer portions.
+Maybe focus on getting just bullet points
+- (Idea) It would be cool if there was an option for users to select from multiple choices on what they want insight on from the LLM.
+Some options might be:
+  - Language: this is current config and focuses on the meaning of the words/phrases in the original greek or hebrew
+  - Relation: this could be how the passage relates to the rest of the Bible.
+It might include any references that exist to other portions of scripture or how key words are used elsewhere in scripture.
+Would need to flesh this out more.
+  - Cultural context: this might give insight to the cultural context in which that passage exists.
+The characteristics of the society, what was important to those people, what lens was it viewed through, etc.

 ## Frontend:
 - Add dropdown to select verse range rather than just 1 verse